 We are authorized to issue an unlimited number of shares of common stock, of which 52,642,686 shares were issued and outstanding as of October 1, 1999.
 Each share of our common stock entitles its holder to one vote per share.
 Holders of our common stock are entitled to receive dividends as and when declared by our Board of Directors from time to time out of funds properly applicable to the payment of dividends.
 Subject to the liquidation rights of any outstanding preferred stock, the holders of our common stock are entitled to share pro rata in the distribution of the remaining assets of our company upon a liquidation, dissolution or winding up of our company.
 The holders of our common stock have no cumulative voting, preemptive, subscription, redemption or sinking fund rights.
 The holders of shares of our common stock purchased in connection with our May 1999 private placement offering and issuable upon exercise of warrants issued in connection with this private placement are entitled to preemptive rights under a shareholders' agreement.
-The investors, which included Stephen Simes, Victor Morgenstern, including an affiliated trust and a partnership, Fred Holubow, JO & Co. and several of our major investors located in Hong Kong, including Hans Michael Jebsen, Marcus Jebsen and King Cho Fung, were granted a right of first offer for a two year period to which, subject to certain exceptions, we must give the investors written notice prior to selling any securities.
+The investors, which included Stephen Simes, Victor Morgenstern, including an affiliated trust and a partnership, Fred Holubow and JO & Co. and the Hong Kong Investors, were granted a right of first offer for a two year period to which, subject to certain exceptions, we must give the investors written notice prior to selling any securities.
 The preemptive rights expire on May 6, 2001.